Trade deal concerns8th October 2020

 Fracking is shown to devastate communities, causing earthquakes, noise, toxic pollution, and disease (see the fracking category in our library for further info).
 The production of more cheap plastic is made possible through fracking.
 In the US, this has led to huge investment ($195 billion) in new refineries to make plastic.
 A trade deal could then conceivably impose fracking upon communities in the UK.
 Blocking such proposals could risk the UK government being sued by fracking companies, as happened in Canada through the North American Free Trade Agreement (NAFTA).

 We urgently need strong legislation to deal with plastic pollution.
 It has been almost 3 years since Blue Planet highlighted the severity of plastic pollution around the world, yet there has only been a ban on just 3 items of plastic; a drop in the ocean, pun intended.
-The Plastic Pollution Bill, which would have provided a timetable to phase out plastics, was passed over for the Environment Bill, which does not offer the same strong measures.
+The Plastic Pollution Bill offers the strong regulation that we need to effectively deal with plastic pollution.
+See our government section for further info.

 The cheap road to oblivion

 There is a counter narrative to that discussed in this article.
 It claims that trade deals will remove non-tariff barriers to trade to create jobs and cheap products, raising the standard of living.
 This is not true; a contradiction in terms.
 Welfare standards would be removed to do so, leading to a decline in living standards.
 Plastic pollution comes from this system of cheap.